fnurrahmadi/data-portfolio/Telco Customer Churn/telecommunication-customer-churn-prediction.md

 We have replaced the empty values with numpy's null values (NaN which stands for Not a Number), and now we will decide what to do with these null values that may prevent us from getting accurate analysis.
-We may want to inspect why there are empty values in the total charges column in the first place.
+We might want to inspect why there are empty values in the total charges column in the first place.

 ```python